Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 A person to whom a card has been issued or a person authorized to use a card.

 ## Customer Account
-Account connected to the financial institution where they issued a payment card or checks.
+Account connected to the financial institution that issued a payment card or checks.

 ## Cash Advance
-A transaction in which a customer obtains cash in-person which is posted against the customer's account.
+A transaction in which a customer receives cash in-person which is posted against the customer's account.

 ## Chargeback
 A process by which a customer disputes the payment and often results in the money being refunded to the customer by the issuing bank unless the merchant can show the transaction is valid.